 As with the previous Analog String library, there are fewer system demands for loading massive sample banks and more focus on clever internal rhythm generators and FX, making the entire library feel snappy and responsive.

 Our test system showed around 4-8% DSP load on a fully animated duel-sample patch, which for a Kontakt instrument at this level is pretty amazing.
 Even fully mapped via MIDI to our Akai controller with 18 assigned controllers I didn’t notice any discernible lag or glitching.

 Though each patch requires a few seconds to load, the overall library loads in around 10 seconds.
-Each patch ranges from 20 through around 500meg, depending on the complexity.
-Even a low-end modern PC will have no troubles running this.
+Each patch ranges from 20 to around 500meg, depending on the complexity.
+Even a low-end modern PC will have no trouble running this.

 I particularly like the workflow of both Analog Brass and Winds and Analog String libraries.
 I find the macro assign system and extremely flexible rhythm controls amazingly simple to use and can often elevate even basic patches into totally different soundscapes.
 If you are a composer who wants to impart the biting characteristics of brass instruments with an updated edge, this is perfect for you.